 Start the video in the browser window, running from the Amazon Video site, then use Google Chrome's own Cast button, which can be added to your browser as an extension from here.

 Your Chromecast will then mirror what's playing in your browser onto your TV.
 It's not ideal and far from the full experience, but it is possible.

 How to watch Amazon Prime Video on a smartphone or tablet

-While iOS devices, such as iPhone and iPad, have their own Amazon Video apps, Android is not fully supported yet.
-At least, not from the Google Play store.
+Android and iOS devices, such as iPhone and iPad, have their own Amazon Video apps, with the former being added recently.

 How to watch Amazon Prime Video on a PC or Mac